 There is a lot – A LOT! – of misinformation out there about endometriosis.
 Myths and incorrect information continue to be perpetuated even by doctors and well-meaning endo advocates.
 That’s why it’s really important to make sure that you get your information from a trustworthy source.

 - Overwhelmed or don’t know where to start?
-I’ve put together a basic overview of endometriosis.
+Start here.

 Some great resources: